jvgomez/fast_methods/doc/markdown/benchmarking.md

     #savegrid=1
     #savegrid=2

 Set the name of the benchmark and the number of runs for each solver.
-If `savegrid == 1` a `.grid` file will be saved for the last run of each solver, identified with solver given name (i.e. `FMM.grid`.
+If `savegrid == 1` a `.grid` file will be saved for the last run of each solver, identified with solver given name, i.e. `FMM.grid`.
 If `savegrid == 2` a `.grid` file is saved for every run identified as `<runID>.grid`.
 In both cases, grid files will be stored in a folder `results/<benchmark_name>`.
 By default only the log will be saved.

     [solvers]
     fmm=